loveyacper/Qedis/README.md

  Qedis supports module now, still in progress, much work to do.
  I added three commands(ldel, skeys, hgets) for demonstration.

-## Leveldb as backend
+## Persistence: Not limited to memory
- Leveldb can be configured as backend for Qedis cache.
+ Leveldb can be configured as backend for Qedis.

-## Full compatible with redis
+## Fully compatible with redis
  You can test Qedis with redis-cli, redis-benchmark, or use redis as master with Qedis as slave or conversely, it also can work with redis sentinel.

 ## High Performance